 In 2015 Wallick created Schalk Visser and Bryan Wallick Concert Promotions.
 He “performs with many of his artists in recitals throughout South Africa”.
 The audience loved his flawless performance of Barber’s Piano Concerto!

 “In Middle Europe, Tchaikovsky’s Symphony No. 4 sometimes receives the nickname Fatum or Fate.”

-Composer Antonin Dvorak is a favorite of mine.
-His sonata My Homeland has two song themes.
+My Homeland Czech Composer Antonin Dvorak – a favorite composer of mine, Dvorak’s sonata My Homeland has two song themes.
 The overture was written for a patriotic play “depicting the beginnings of Czech theatre”.
 The folk melody became Czechoslovakia’s national anthem.

 Concerto for Piano and Orchestra Op.
 38 American Composer Samuel Barber – Barber’s concerto is an exciting, complex composition in three movements.
 Moody aptly described it as “a bit mischievous”.
 A New York publishing house commissioned Barber to write the piece – his first concerto.
 The composition premiered at Lincoln Center in 1962.
 In 1963, Barber won the Pulitzer Prize for Music for his concerto.